 I also find it very helpful to have children recite the alphabet.
 Reciting the alphabet (without singing) is an important predictor of reading success.
 Writing the alphabet is a huge predictor of writing skill . . . even at the high school level.

-It is important to ensure that children receive a large enough dose of instruction.
-Children in first and second grade should have a minimum of 45 minutes daily.
+It is important to ensure that children receive a large enough dose of instruction – for example, children in first and second grade need to have a minimum of 45 minutes daily.

 Children also need access to good literature to develop their language and thinking skills.